-Investments in permanent supportive housing have decreased chronic homelessness by 30 percent since 2007.
-In addition to ending homelessness for chronically homeless people, research has demonstrated that permanent supportive housing can also increase their housing stability and improve their health.
+Investments in permanent supportive housing have helped decrease the number of chronically homeless individuals by 27 percent since 2007.
+In addition to ending homelessness for people who are chronically homeless, research has demonstrated that permanent supportive housing can also increase housing stability and improve health.

 A cost-effective solution, permanent supportive housing has been shown to lower public costs associated with the use of crisis services such as shelters, hospitals, jails and prisons.